datkat21/datkat21/README.md

 </picture>
 <br>

 The name *kat* comes from an old username of mine from 2015.
-It does not stand for anything, not any girl names.
+It just means _cat_, but with a K, because I was trying to be cool back then.

 The *21* in Kat21 is also from around the same time when Vine was getting popular.
 There was a meme called "*9 + 10 = 21*", which got really popular due to the kid featured in it being silly for what he said.